-Your nose is probably your face’s most defining characteristic and its size and shape will play a major role in how you feel about your face overall.
-These feelings will be amplified by how your nose looks on camera.
+Your nose is probably your face’s most defining characteristic.
+Its size and shape will play a major role in how you feel about your face overall.
+These feelings will increase by how your nose looks on camera.
 Do you feel as if it:

 – Appears to be too wide?